YoYoK3nny/PortableMinecraftLauncher/Other/Source/Readme.txt

 If you are happy with the default options, it is not necessary, though.
 There is an example INI included with this package to get you started.
-To use it, copy AppNamePortable.ini from this directory to PortableMinecraftLauncher.ini next to MinecraftLauncherPortable.exe.
+To use it, copy AppNamePortable.ini from this directory to PortableMinecraftLauncher.ini next to PortableMinecraftLauncher.exe.
 The options in the INI file are as follows:

    AdditionalParameters=
    DisableSplashScreen=false
    RunLocally=false
-   AutoUpdate=false

 (There is no need for an INI header in this file; if you have one, though, it won't damage anything.)